 As you know, such proactive moves from the Ethereum developers and community have led to the creation of Enterprise Ethereum — permissioned version of Ethereum designed to meet the enterprise needs.

-I will start the comparison with an explanation of ERC 20, and I will subsequently explain the drawbacks of it.
-Then I will explain the improvement efforts that the Ethereum community undertook, via ERC 777 and ERC 223.
+This article starts the comparison with an explanation of ERC 20, and subsequently explains the drawbacks of it.
+Then we will explain the improvement efforts that the Ethereum community undertook, via ERC 777 and ERC 223.

 What is ERC 20?

-ERC 20 is the most famous Ethereum token standard and almost all ICOs that used the Ethereum platform have used it.
+ERC 20 is the most well-known Ethereum token standard and almost all ICOs (what is an ICO initial coin offering) that used the Ethereum platform have used it.
 Developers use it by default to create new tokens, while wallets and exchanges accept ERC 20 tokens easily.

-Before ERC 20, Ethereum developers had to specifically set rules that their token will follow, and this approach lacked standardization.
+Before ERC 20, Ethereum developers had to specifically set rules that their token will follow, and this approach lacked standardization to scale Ethereum dApps.
 Now with ERC20, Ethereum developers know that they will just have to use ERC 20 standard.
 This standardization played a big part in fueling the ICO craze we saw since 2017.